- The Ministry

 a) if the foreign public document has been issued by an Authority from a country that is party to the Hague Convention, ratified by Greece in Law 1497/1984 (GG 108Α), according to the existing contractual obligation, it must bear the apostille;

-b) if the foreign public document comes from an Authority of a country that has ratified the Convention, but regarding which Greece has voiced objections (Albania, Georgia, Kyrgyzstan, Mongolia, Uzbekistan and Peru), said document is certified only by the Greek consular authority in the document’s country of origin;
+b) if the foreign public document comes from an Authority of a country that has ratified the Convention, but regarding which Greece has voiced objections (Kyrgyzstan, Mongolia, Uzbekistan, Peru and Tunisia), said document is certified only by the Greek consular authority in the document’s country of origin;

 c) if the foreign public document comes from an Authority of a country that is not a party to the Hague Convention or is a public document expressly exempted by the Hague Convention from the apostille requirement (e.g., documents issued by Diplomatic or Consular agents, administrative documents directly concerning a commercial or customs act), it requires consular certification if it is to be accepted by the Greek Public Services.